1

 How much do database operations manager jobs pay per year?

-As of Jul 2, 2026, the average yearly pay for database operations manager in Reedley, CA is $97,240.00, according to ZipRecruiter salary data.
+As of Aug 19, 2026, the average yearly pay for database operations manager in Reedley, CA is $97,240.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $66,100.00 and $125,600.00 per year, depending on experience, location, and employer.

-What does a data operations manager do?
+What does a database operations manager do?

-What are some common challenges faced by a Database Operations Manager, and how can they be addressed?
+What are some common challenges faced by a database operations manager, and how can they be addressed?

 Database Operations Managers often encounter challenges such as ensuring database security, minimizing downtime, and managing large volumes of data efficiently.
 Addressing these requires implementing robust backup and recovery solutions, establishing clear maintenance schedules, and staying up-to-date with the latest security protocols.
 Additionally, effective communication with development and IT teams is essential to quickly resolve issues and optimize database performance.
 Proactively monitoring database health and automating routine tasks can also help minimize disruptions and improve overall reliability.